ioBroker/ioBroker.vis/README.md

     `control.data` must have id of dialog widget, e.g. `w00056`.
 * `dialogClose`
 * `popup` - opens a new browser window.
-Link must be specified in `control.data`, e.g. http://google.com
+Link must be specified in `control.data`, e.g., http://google.com
 * `playSound` - play sound file.
-The link to file is specified in `control.data`, e.g. http://www.modular-planet.de/fx/marsians/Marsiansrev.mp3.
+The link to file is specified in `control.data`, e.g., http://www.modular-planet.de/fx/marsians/Marsiansrev.mp3.
-  You can upload your own file in vis and let it play as for instance `/vis.0/main/img/myFile.mp3`.
+  You can upload your own file in vis-2 and let it play as for instance `/vis-2.0/main/img/myFile.mp3`.

-If the user changes the view or at the start, the variables will be filled by the vis with
+If the user changes the view or at the start, the variables will be filled by the vis-2 with

 - `control.instance`: browser instance and `ack=true`
 - `control.data`: project and view name in form `project/view`, e.g. `main/view` (and `ack=true`)